Koszul Feynman Categories: Introduction

 \subsection{Conventions}

-Throughout we work over a field $k$ of characteristic $0$.
+We work over a field $k$ with $\text{char}(k)= 0$.
 Chain complexes are graded homologically.
 Given a set $A$ we write Det$(A)$ for the top exterior power of the span of $A$.
 We write $S_n$ for the symmetric group of automorphisms of $\oneton$.
 By a mod 2 order on a set we refer to an orbit of a totally ordered set by the action of the subgroup of even permutations.
+For $r\in \mathbb{Z}$, we write $\Sigma^r$ for the operator which shifts a graded vector by $r$.
+Explicitly $(\Sigma^r V)_m = V_{m-r}$ and write $\Sigma:=\Sigma^1$.